mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 * beginning to learn Polish (I live in [Greenpoint, Brooklyn](http://en.wikipedia.org/wiki/Greenpoint,_Brooklyn))

-I also took the entire month of June off and spent it visiting friends and family, some I haven't seen in years.
+I also took the entire month of June off and spent it visiting friends and family, some of whom I hadn't seen in years.
 I ended up in York, Rochester, Austin, San Francisco, as well as upstate NYC for a week of camping with my girlfriend and her parents.
 I've also been able to host family and friends visiting NYC on weekdays that I wouldn't have otherwise been able to spend time with.